 The National Land Survey of Finland has an open data policy that allows you downloading a variety of geographical data like aerial imagery, traditional topographic maps, DEM, LiDAR data, etc. The service can be accessed also in English here.
-The aerial image used in this exercise has been created from two orthorectified CIR images downloaded from that service (M4134F 21062012 and M4143E 21062012).
+The aerial image used in this exercise has been created from two orthorectified CIR images downloaded from that service (M4134F_21062012 and M4143E_21062012).

-- Open QGIS and set the project's CRS to ETRS89 / ETRS-TM35FIN in $Project \rightarrow Project$ Properties $\rightarrow CRS$. - Make sure that Enable 'on the fly' CRS transformation is checked. - From the exercise_data\forestry\ folder, add the CIR image rautjarvi_aerial.tif that is containing the digitized lakes. - Then save the QGIS project as digitizing_2012.qgs.
+- Open QGIS and set the project's CRS to ETRS89 / ETRS-TM35FIN in Project @ Properties... @ CRS. - From the exercise_data\forestry\ folder, add the CIR image rautjarvi_aerial.tif that is containing the digitized lakes. - Then save the QGIS project as digitizing_2012.qgs.